-Because any iodine already in the body can affect this test, people are usually told not to ingest foods or medicines that contain iodine in the days before the scan.
+Because any iodine already in the body can affect this test, people are usually told to avoid foods or medicines that contain iodine for a few days before the scan.

 Radioactive iodine can also be used to treat differentiated thyroid cancer, but it is given in much higher doses.
-This type of treatment is described in the section Radioactive iodine (radioiodine) therapy.
+This type of treatment is described in Radioactive iodine (radioiodine) therapy.

 If you have been diagnosed with thyroid cancer (especially follicular thyroid cancer), a plain x-ray of your chest may be done to see if cancer has spread to your lungs.

 The CT scan is an x-ray test that makes detailed cross-sectional images of your body.
 It can help determine the location and size of thyroid cancers and whether they have spread to nearby areas, although ultrasound is usually the test of choice.
 A CT scan can also be used to look for spread into distant organs such as the lungs.

 One problem using CT scans is that the CT contrast dye contains iodine, which interferes with radioiodine scans.
 For this reason, many doctors prefer MRI scans for differentiated thyroid cancer.